OSGeo/gdal/doc/source/user/configoptions.rst

 The following locations are tried by :cpp:func:`CPLLoadConfigOptionsFromPredefinedFiles`:

- - the location pointed by the environment variable (or configuration option) GDAL_CONFIG_FILE is attempted first.
+ - the location pointed by the environment variable (or configuration option) :config:`GDAL_CONFIG_FILE` is attempted first.
 If it set, the next steps are not attempted

  - for Unix builds, the location pointed by ${sysconfdir}/gdal/gdalrc is first